f1tenth/ESweek2021_educationclassA3/README.md

 ## 2. Follow the Raceline: Pure Pursuit

-1. Change to the Folder 01_Follow_The_Gap
+1. Change to the Folder 02_Pure_Pursuit

-2. To experience the Follow the Gap algorithm, run the following command.
+2. To experience the Pure Pursuit algorithm, run the following command.
 ```bash
 $ python3 PurePursuit.py
 ```

 3. You will see the simulation starting and a new windows with the simulation environment is popping up.
 This algorithm is following a precalculated racline which is displayed in the simulation environment.

-4. You can adjust the Pure Pursuit parameter in the drivers.py file
+4. You can adjust the Pure Pursuit parameter directly in the PurePursuit.py file

+5. To get a minimum curvature or minimum time global optimal raceline we recommend that you use the methods and code that is displaye [here](https://github.com/TUMFTM/global_racetrajectory_optimization)

 ## 3. Race: Graph Based Planner